 Visit Villa Ocampo’s website for more information about COVID restrictions and ticket prices.

 The cathedral of San Isidro is worth a visit too!

 The beautiful neo-gothic construction was built in 1898.
 The style of the cathedral is highly influenced by the European styles of the same time.

 The cathedral is located right in the center of the historic quarter by the central square called Plaza Mitre.
-However, most people actually refer to the square as Plaza de San Isidro.
+However, most people refer to the square as Plaza de San Isidro.

-Explore the historic quarter
+Explore the Historic Quarter

 The area around the cathedral is the historic quarter with cobbled stoned streets and old mansions.
 However, most of them though hidden behind tall walls.